nocdn/typing-copilot/README.md

 - [ ] Add a way to change the hotkey without editing the file
 - [ ] Handle ctrl+c or cmd+c gracefully, and exit script and environment automatically
+- [ ] Make the environment variable persist

 ##### Disclaimer ⚠️

 I am not responsible for any misuse of this software.
 Please don't use it for anything bad.
 I made it for fun, not for evil :)